tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/README.md

 The code has evolved since then.
 See the modifications in file [ChangeLog.md](ChangeLog.md).
 Main changes are:

 * The main element generated in a package is now named `component` (used to be `node`).
   This term is more generic, and enables considering more package types (version `2.0.0`).
+* In addition to the custom generator, jinja generator can also be used.

 ## Getting started